jerrypoma/routing-rules/README.md

 AdBlock: This is a combination of “Hijacking” and “AdBlock”, since you have to reject them all.

-BTW, you know what? add [- SRC-PORT,[YOUR-BT-PORT],DIRECT] to the rules to avoid BT software using proxy.
+BTW, you know what? add "- SRC-PORT,[YOUR-BT-PORT],DIRECT" to the rules to avoid BT software using proxy.